2. Ensuring sufficient physical infrastructure and workforce capacity

 On March 20, 2020, the Government of Canada also called on Canadian manufacturers to help meet the need for medical supplies (Canada, 2020d).
-The “Call to Action” asks businesses to scale production and re-tool manufacturing lines to develop products, including critical health and safety supplies and equipment, such as personal protective equipment (PPE), sanitization products, diagnostic and testing products disease tracking technology.
+The “Call to Action” asks businesses to scale production and re-tool manufacturing lines to develop products, including critical health and safety supplies and equipment, such as personal protective equipment (PPE), sanitization products, diagnostic and testing products.
 It also calls upon efforts to enhance and develop disease tracking technology (Canada, 2020d).

 On March 31, the federal government announced progress under “Canada’s Plan to Mobilize Industry” to fight COVID-19, including signing new procurement agreements with Canadian companies Thornhill Medical, Medicom, and Spartan Bioscience to purchase and boost capacity to manufacture equipment and supplies, e.g. portable ventilators, surgical masks and rapid testing kits (Canada, 2020g).
 Through these agreements the government ordered millions of supplies to ease pressure on Canadian health care facilities (Canada, 2020e).
 Other agreements have also been signed with five other companies to produce additional test kits, hand sanitizer, and PPE (e.g. masks and gowns) (Canada, 2020g).
 In addition, companies such as Magna, General Motors, Toyota Motor Manufacturing Canada, Ford, Linamar, Shell, Suncor, Alibaba Group, and The Home Depot have donated PPE and safety equipment, as well as sanitizing supplies (Canada, 2020g).

-On April 3, the Government of Canada announced that they have partnered with Amazon in an effort to deliver personal protective equipment to front-line health care workers (Canada, 2020h).
+On April 3, the Government of Canada announced a partnership with Amazon in an effort to deliver PPE to front-line health care workers (Canada, 2020h).
 This partnership will allow the federal government to manage the distribution of PPE and other supplies to support the COVID-19 response.
 Amazon is providing these services at cost, without profit (Canada, 2020f).

 On May 6, the Government of Canada announced that they would waive tariffs on certain medical goods, including PPE, in an effort to reduce the cost of imported COVID-19 supplies, which typically can face tariffs of up to 18% (Canada, 2020x).

-Many provinces are facing shortages of medical supplies, such as PPE (CBC News, 2020c).
-However, Alberta, appears to be an exception; the government of Alberta announced on April 11 that it would be sending PPE to other provinces including British Columbia (BC), Ontario, and Quebec (Alberta, 2020e).
-The province has since sent N95 masks, procedural masks, gloves, goggles and ventilators to these provinces (Alberta, 2020e).
+In the spring of 2020, many provinces faced shortages of medical supplies, including PPE (CBC News, 2020c).
+However, Alberta, was an exception; the government of Alberta announced on April 11 that it would be sending PPE to other provinces including British Columbia (BC), Ontario, and Quebec (Alberta, 2020e).
+The province sent N95 masks, procedural masks, gloves, goggles and ventilators to these provinces (Alberta, 2020b).

 First Nations communities without their own source for PPE can request supplies from ISC (Union of British Columbia Indian Chiefs, 2020).
 On May 29, Chief Wally Burns of the James Smith Cree Nation reported to the CBC that their community was looking to alternative suppliers of PPE after failing to acquire the essential supplies in a timely manner from the ISC (Barrera, 2020).
 This delay in essential supplies acquisition has also been reported by the Métis Nation Council to Global News (Wright, 2020b).